EQUITIESLAB

 You can see each subcomponent tested along with the set of stocks that match all of the tests.
 Notice the handy stats and bar charts breaking down performance year by year.

-See what works in your portfolio and what doesn’t.
+See what works and what doesn’t in your portfolio.
 This disaster of a screen failed almost everywhere, except for industrials and energy.

 Profile the market